jkoick/Dora/src/content/homepage/-index.md

     Our services support financial entities of all sizes—from microenterprises subject to simplified obligations to ICT-mature institutions required to perform threat-led penetration testing (TLPT).

-    All testing activities are aligned with Chapter IV of DORA and the expectations of national competent authorities across the Union.
+    All testing activities are aligned with Chapter IV of DORA and the supervisory expectations of national competent authorities across the Union.
   cta:
     enable: true
     title: Find out what your infrastructure needs for compliance.